hosseinhimself/My-LLM-Practices/README.md

-# Learning with Large Language Models
+# My Language Model Learning Repository

+This repository contains exercises, prompts, and codes related to my journey in learning how to work with large language models.
+I follow tutorials from Shaw Talebi's YouTube channel for guidance.

-Welcome to my GitHub repository where I document my journey of learning to work with large language models!
-Here you'll find exercises, prompts, and code snippets related to natural language processing.
+Feel free to explore and contribute to this repository as I continue my learning journey in the world of language models!

-## Code Samples
+## Code Examples

-In this section, you'll find the codes I've written to experiment with large language models.
-These codes are executed on Google Colab for ease of access and collaboration.
+In this section, you'll find codes written by me for various exercises and projects.
+These codes are implemented using Google Colab for ease of access and execution.

 ## Prompts

-Here, I share the prompts I've crafted to generate various text outputs using large language models.
-These prompts serve as inputs to generate diverse and interesting responses from the models.
+This section contains prompts I've written to generate text using the learned concepts.
+These prompts are essential for honing my skills in working with large language models.

 ---